-Taejeong Woo, known in Kenyan circles as “Jay”, is a BA International Relations student at the University of Nairobi and an Intern at KOTRA Nairobi.
+Taejeong Woo, known in Kenya as “Jay”, is a BA International Relations student at the University of Nairobi and an Intern at KOTRA Nairobi.

 When did you begin your studies in Kenya?

 I began my studies in June 2017.
 But because there were a couple of strikes, an election week and many demonstrations, I have barely studied yet.
 (Tears!)